charleswhchan/omscs-notes-notes/secure-computer-systems/09-selinux.md

 ## MLS Policy Language

 There is some notation for MLS policies.
 The user or process has context labels `l1`, and `h1`. `l1` is the low permission level (remember, you can have an effective sensitivity level which is lower than the clearance level).
 We also denote the type of the user by `t1`.
-Similarly the object has labels `l2`, `h2`, `t2`, 1 is for user, 2 is for object.
+Similarly the object has labels `l2`, `h2`, `t2`, 1 is for source (eg. user), 2 is for target (eg. object).

 Here is an example of an MLS constraint policy.
 The policy is defined for directories, files, lnk_files, etc... and the operations are read, getattr, execute.